polaris-slo-cloud/polaris-slo-framework/ts/libs/core/src/lib/metrics-query/README.md

 * join???

 /////////////////// End of part that needs work!!!
 (I need to add further examples)

+!!!!!!!!!!!!!!!!!!!!!!!!!
+* Joins seem to exist in Flux and MQL, but not in PromQL.
+* FilterByValue is only possible for InstantVectors in PromQL, but for all types in Flux
+    * **Either offer filterByValue only on TimeInstantQueries (ask Stefan)** or throw an error if someone uses them in a RangeQuery when using a PromQL backend?

+!!!!!!!!!!!!!!!!!!!!!!!!!

 Here are some examples of what a query could look like: